 College means any college or Permanent Private Hall

-There may be occasions when we transfer your data outside the EEA, for example, if we communicate with you using a cloud based service provider that operates outside the EEA, or if we seek a reference from a person outside the EEA.
+There may be occasions when we transfer your data outside the UK, for example, if we communicate with you using a cloud based service provider that operates outside the UK, or if we seek a reference from a person outside the UK.
 Such transfers will only take place if one of the following applies:

-We may display your University email address and telephone number on our websites, which are accessible to internet users, including those in countries outside the EEA.
+We may display your University email address and telephone number on our websites, which are accessible to internet users, including those in countries outside the UK.

 We have put in place measures to protect the security of your information.
 Details of these measures are available from the University’s Information Security website.